Table of Contents

 This article assumes that you are producing your own custom prometheus metrics from your application or infrastructure.
 If you're just getting started and want to see a quick example of how to produce a prometheus metric and convert it to a new format, you can follow these simple steps:

-- Create a simple Flask app to produce a custom Prometheus metric:
+- Create a simple Flask app that will produce a custom Prometheus metric:

 - pip install Flask prometheus-client